 - NSFW Comix was doing a few comics with dinosaur-related puns, which he called "Dinosaurgy".
 In one, it shows an ostensibly female triceratops stripping with bare breasts.
 In the flavor text, he acknowledges that it's impossible since dinosaurs aren't mammals, and therefore, have no mammaries.

-- Jack uses this trope, as it includes insects, birds, reptiles and dinosaurs, all with breasts.
+- Jack uses this trope, as it includes insects, birds, reptiles, and dinosaurs, all with breasts.
 Possibly justified, however, as all furries were created from human DNA.
 It's possible that the mammal/bird/etc classifications are just cosmetic.
 They even show a mammalian furry married to an insect "furry", with little big-eyed mammal kids with antennae.
 Oddly enough, they've showed such cross-breeds earlier many times in the series, without the explanation given until well into the story.

-- A botched spell from Schmendrick in the film The Last Unicorn causes a nearby tree to sprout a female face and large breasts, with which it subjected the bumbling wizard to Marshmallow Hell.
+- A botched spell from Schmendrick in The Last Unicorn causes a nearby tree to sprout a female face and large breasts, with which it subjected the bumbling wizard to Marshmallow Hell.
 Possibly justified, as perennially-dateless Schmendrick's subconscious might've affected the magic's effects, and the tree did have a couple of suggestively-placed large boles on its trunk.

 - The Borg Queen introduced in Star Trek: First Contact.
 Her body is almost entirely robotic, with only parts of her brain and her face being living tissue.
 Yet her chassis includes a pair of "nodes".
 Notable because the Borg have absolutely no sense of aesthetics, and most Borg drones are covered in unsightly, utilitarian technology.
+Though given that she's trying to seduce Data and/or Picard over to her side for much of the movie, perhaps those nodes are recent modifications to her chassis for the expressly utilitarian purpose of making that job easier.

 - The Cactacae of Perdido Street Station.
 Justified by their being human/plant Mix-and-Match Critters, and implied to nurse their young once they've sprouted.